This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-- Fits under most airplane seats and in overhead bins
+- Fits under most airline seats as a personal-item duffle

 Cons